Have questions about my editing services? Get answers here!

 Because my method of editing is so collaborative and involves so much communication between myself and the author, I like to ensure that we will be a good fit for one another by offering a free sample edit.

-I usually have the writer send me the first scene or section of their manuscript (between 500 and 1000 words), to be fully developmentally and copyedited by me in about 1-3 days.
+I usually have the writer send me the first scene or section of their manuscript (between 500 and 1000 words), to be fully edited by me in about 1 to 3 days.
 Afterwards, the author is able to analyze my edits and comments and decide whether or not I will work well with their goals and vision.
 Then we go from there!

 This sample is completely free and non-obligatory, so you really have nothing to lose!
 Simply ask for a quote and I will write back asking for part of your manuscript.